-Na & Moin (1998a, b, hereafter abbreviated as NM), used a second-order finite difference method to simulate a turbulent separation bubble.
-The computational box was $350 \times 64 \times 50$ based on the displacement thickness δ^ at the turbulent inflow.
-The number of points was $513 \times 193 \times 129$.
-The inflow condition was taken from Spalart's (1988) temporal ZPG simulation.
+Na & Moin (1998a,b), hereafter abbreviated as NM, used a second-order finite difference method to simulate a turbulent separation bubble.
+The computational box was $350 \times 64 \times 50$ based on the $\delta^$ at the turbulent inflow.
+The number of points was $513 \times 193 \times 129$ .
+The inflow condition was taken from Spalart's temporal ZPG simulation.
 The velocity profiles were neither linear in the viscous sub-layer nor logarithmic further from the wall at all streamwise positions.
 The location of maximum turbulence intensity occurred above the separation bubble.

 The near-wall flow from the simulation by NM has previously been investigated by Skote & Henningson (1999).
-Good agreement between theory regarding the viscous sub-layer (recapitulated here in §2.1.1) and DNS data was found in the region just upstream of separation.
+Good agreement between theory regarding the viscous sub-layer (recapitulated here in section 2.1.1) and DNS data was found in the region just upstream of separation.

-Spalart & Coleman (1997, hereafter abbreviated as SC), performed DNS of a separation bubble with heat transfer.
-They used a spectral code with $640 \times 200 \times 256$ modes.
+Spalart & Coleman (1997), hereafter abbreviated as SC, performed DNS of a separation bubble with heat transfer.
+They used a spectral code with

+$640 \times 200 \times 256$ modes.
 Their inflow-outflow boundary condition was based on the fringe region technique with a turbulent inflow.
-Their results showed that separation has a large effect on the boundary layer, and that many assumptions which are valid for an attached layer cannot be applied to the separated boundary layer.
+Their results showed that separation has large effects on the boundary layer, and that many assumptions which are valid for an attached layer cannot be applied to the separated boundary layer.
 The Reynolds shear stress increased dramatically over the separation bubble as did the turbulent kinetic energy.
 This is explained by a lift-up of turbulent fluid from the wall region that weakens the blocking effect of the wall.
 The increased turbulent energy can also be explained by a contribution from the normal and streamwise Reynolds stresses as argued by SC.
 Negative production of turbulent kinetic energy was observed in the later part of the separation bubble.
 This was not further explained by SC but was probably due to a positive Reynolds shear stress in that part of the flow.
 However, SC recognized that the effect of the rapid distortion on the boundary layer might lead to results which are not valid for turbulent separation bubbles in general.

 In both of these simulations the boundary condition on the upper boundary was set by imposing a normal velocity that varies downstream and thus controls the separation bubble.
 Many results are hence similar for both simulations.
-The streamwise velocity profiles have a gradient at the upper boundary due to the boundary condition, thus the velocity profiles constitute a boundary layer with no free-stream edge, i.e. a location above which the normal gradient of the streamwise velocity and the normal velocity are small.
+The streamwise velocity profiles have a gradient at the upper boundary due to the boundary condition, thus the velocity profiles constitute a boundary layer with no freestream edge, where the streamwise velocity gradient and the normal velocity are small.